HeathHowren/HQ-Trivia-Bot/README.md

             }
         }
  ```
->The application the parses the question and three answer choices into separate variables.
+>The application then parses the question and three answer choices into separate variables.
 ```cpp
         public void Seperate()
         {